Citation, DOI, disclosures and article data

 Esophageal varices describe dilated submucosal veins of the esophagus, and are an important portosystemic collateral pathway.
 They are considered distinct from gastric varices, which are less common.

 On this page:

 Esophageal varices are present in ~50% of patients with portal hypertension 1,2.
 They occur in greater frequency in patients with more severe cirrhosis, for example esophageal varices may be present in ~40% of patients with Child-Pugh A, but in ~85% of patients with Child-Pugh C cirrhosis 1,2.

 Patients will generally be asymptomatic until a variceal hemorrhage, which occur at a yearly rate of 5-15% 1,2.
-In the case of a variceal bleed, patients will usually present with stigmata of upper gastrointestinal bleeding, such as hematemesis, melena, presyncope and syncope, and progression to hypovolemic shock 1,2.
+In the case of a variceal bleed, patients will usually present with stigmata of upper gastrointestinal bleeding; hematemesis, melena, presyncope and syncope, and progression to hypovolemic shock 1,2.
 The primary predictor of variceal bleed is variceal wall tension, which is a metric that encompasses vessel diameter (larger is worse) and pressure (higher is worse) 1,2.

 Additionally, patients will often have stigmata of portal hypertension and cirrhosis – the most common etiological basis for esophageal varices.